Multiple Node.js Versions with Node Version Manager (NVM)

-In this post, Andrew Connell shares why he things NVM is a fantastic tool for developers who rely on Node.js... including SharePoint Framework developers!
+Learn how using a node version manager (NVM) is a fantastic tool for developers who rely on Node.js... including SharePoint Framework (SPFx) developers!

-Many if not most traditional SharePoint developers are new to the dev stack and build tool chain Microsoft selected for SharePoint Framework development.
-This style of development leverages popular open source tools built on Node.js and developers more time in the terminal/console than they are used to.
-In spending time with and talking to developers making this jump, I’m finding they are interested in some of the tools and things I use.
-I am working on a series of posts that aren’t specific to the SharePoint Framework but are tangentially related to the development experience.
-This is one of those posts.
+Many (if not most) traditional SharePoint developers are new to the dev stack and build tool chain Microsoft selected for SharePoint Framework (SPFx) development.
+This style of development leverages popular open source tools built on Node.js and developers spend more time in the terminal/console than they are used to.
+In spending time with and talking to developers making this jump, I find they’re interested in some of the tools and things I use to simplify this process.
+This is one of a series of posts that aren’t specific to the SPFx but are tangentially related to the development experience.

-Many open source tools these days are built on top of Node.js .
-Node.js is a popular choice because it is cross platform by nature so tools you write for it will run on Windows, MacOS, and Linux.
-Installing Node.js is quite easy… just head to the Node.js website, select your platform (Windows / MacOS / Linux) and then select either the long-term support (LTS) version or current version (go here to learn more about what LTS is) and install away.
+Many open source tools these days are built on top of Node.js.
+Node.js is a popular choice because its cross platform by nature so tools you write for it will run on Windows, MacOS, and Linux.
+Installing Node.js is quite easy… just head to the Node.js website, select your platform (Windows / MacOS / Linux), and then select the long-term support (LTS) version or download a specific version from their Node.js Release Working Group page on GitHub and install away.

-While that’s a simple set up that most sites will point you to do, the default install has three characteristics that I find to be not only limiting but easy to overcome.
-There’s nothing wrong with the Node.js default install… let’s make sure we’re clear on that.
-What follows in this post are just two challenges I have with it and how a popular tool can help you get around those.
+While that’s a simple set up that most sites will point you to do, the default install has three characteristics that I find limiting.
+To be clear, there’s nothing wrong with the Node.js default install.
+Its just that some aspects of the normal process have some downsides that can be addressed with a popular community tool.

 Issues with the Default Node.js Install